 4. How is “trustworthy” different from “reliable”?

 “Trustworthy” emphasizes honesty and integrity, while “reliable” focuses more on consistency and dependability.
-A person can be reliable in performing tasks but not necessarily trustworthy in telling the truth, for example.
+For example, someone may be reliable in completing tasks but not trustworthy if they regularly withhold the truth.

-5. Can I use “trustworthy” in formal and informal settings?
+5. Where can I use “trustworthy” in writing?

 Explore more T words